• Skip to primary navigation

 Step 4: Puree 3 scoops of soup and pour into pot.

-adding spinach to white bean soup
+adding spinach to cannellini bean soup

 Step 5: Stir in spinach and vinegar and top with cheese!